Hazara genocide: Second uprising

 The second uprising occurred in the Spring of 1892.
 According to Sayed Askar Mousavi, the cause of the uprising was an assault on the wife of a Hazara chieftain by Afghan soldiers.
 The families of both the man and his wife killed the soldiers involved and attacked the local garrison.
 Several other tribal chiefs who supported Abdur Rahman now turned against him and joined the rebellion, which rapidly spread through the entire Hazarajat.
-In response to the rebellion, the Emir declared a "jihad" against the Shias and raised an army of up to 40,000 soldiers, 10,000 mounted troops, and 100,000 armed civilians (most of whom were the Pashtun nomads).
+In response to the rebellion, the Emir declared a "jihad" against the Shias and raised an army of up to 40,000 soldiers, 10,000 mounted troops, and 100,000.
 He also brought in British military advisers to train his army.

 The large army defeated the rebellion at its center, in Oruzgan, by 1892 and the local population was massacred with some being displaced.

 "thousands of Hazara men, and women were sold in the cities of Kabul and Qandahar, while numerous towers of human heads were made from the defeated rebels as a warning to others who might challenge the rule of the Amir".